Fechin/reference/README.md

 ## 🤝 Contributing

 We would like to extend our gratitude to you for considering a contribution to Reference.
-Your support is what makes QuickRef.ME a truly amazing resource.
+Your support is what makes CheatSheets.zip a truly amazing resource.
 Please feel free to [submit issues](https://github.com/Fechin/reference/issues/new?assignee=Fechin) and enhancement requests.

 For consistency, we encourage you to refer to the [https://quickref.me/quickref](https://quickref.me/quickref) when creating or editing cheatsheets.
 To get started with development, follow these steps: